asfu222/BA-AD-rs/README.md

 This is a WIP port of BA-AD to rust.
 It will be blazingly fast 🚀*.

-Currently this doesn't do anything, it just fetches catalogs.

 ## Building
 1. Install [rustup](https://rustup.rs)
 2. Clone this repository